Australia

 Course Attendance Mode:

-Please be aware that SLU students are only allowed to take the Internal mode course and up to ONE limited Attendance mode course.
+SLU students are only allowed to take the On Campus (in-person) mode course and up to ONE Multi-Modal (in-person plus flexible delivery) mode course.
+You may not take any Online mode course.

 Suggested Australia-Content Courses: